RebeccaA79/School_District_Analysis/README.md

 ## Summary
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+After the reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs, the most noted impacts to the district analysis included:

+ - At the district level, passing math % dropped from 87% to 74.8% and passing reading % dropped from 100% to 85.7%.
+ - Thomas High School’s passing math, reading, and overall percentages decreased by approximately 25%.